mcalc001/exercises.react-native/readme.md

 - [ ] Clone this repository
 - [ ] **Display a simple loading indicator** whilst the data is being loaded
-  - We have added a mocked 3 second timeout to simulate this.
+  - We have added a mocked 3 second timeout to simulate network latency.
 - [ ] **Display a list of "cards"** that show all the results that are in the  `fixtures` variable.
 	- We've included a wireframe of what the card can look like below.
 Use this as a guide, but you don't have to make it look exactly the same if you don't want to.
   - All of the data displayed in the card (team logo, name, date, time, competition name) is available from the fixture items in the array.